Learn how to make this fun, easy robot cake. It’s perfect for birthdays and is made from a simple 9 x 13 cake. And isn’t it the cutest robot ever?!

 2. Using a serrated knife, cut the cake into 5 pieces as shown.

-3. Arrange cake on cake board -I covered mine with tin foil-, using piece #2 for the robot’s head and piece #4 for the body.
-Place a chocolate covered doughnut between the 2 pieces to create a neck.
+3. Arrange cake on a cake board -I covered mine with tin foil-, using piece #2 for the robot’s head and piece #4 for the body.
+Place a chocolate-covered doughnut between the 2 pieces to create a neck.

 Tip: Using a pancake turner to move pieces around works really well!

 4. Cut piece #5 into feet.
 I trimmed off the rounded end part and then cut what was left in half.
-Then I simply trimmed off the one corner of each half to make a shoe shape.
-Place 6 chocolate covered doughnuts below body to create legs and then position the shoe pieces at the end.
+Then I simply trimmed off one corner of each half to make a shoe shape.
+Place 6 chocolate-covered doughnuts below the body to create legs, then position the shoe pieces at the end.

-(You will not need piece #1 and #3.
+(You will not need pieces #1 and #3.
 I went ahead and frosted them and we enjoyed them for dessert.)

 5. Using your mixing bowl, mix up your frosting, then add food coloring to get the desired shade and color.

-If you are using dark colored M&M’s for decoration, you will want to keep the frosting color light.
+If you use dark-colored M&M’s for decoration, you will want to keep the frosting color light.

-Carefully push the doughnut “neck” and “legs” back into place, touching up frosting as needed.
+Carefully push the doughnut “neck” and “legs” back into place, touching up the frosting as needed.

 7. Gently push 3 M&M’s into each shoe, creating “buttons”.